Top-NotchOutdoorSearch

 On the other hand...

-Some fish finders can provide both scanning abilities, though they will cost more.
+Some units run both scans, though they cost more.

 Top Picks